cumberworth/LatticeDNAOrigami/README.md

 Running simulations:

-Example scripts can be found in `scripts/simulation_examples/*.inp`.
+Templates for running simulations and scripts for creating instances of input files can be found in `scripts/simutils/`.
 To see all configuration options, run

 `latticeDNAOrigami -h`